 The SER is a tripartite advisory body composed for one third of employers, one third trade unions and one third experts, including the CPB.
-It deals with the social security system and with pensions (and wage negotiations).
 Its recommendations are not binding on the government but influential when it can reach an agreement.
+It deals with a vast number of issues including the budget.

 A key element is the required adoption of medium-term spending ceilings, for each ministry, at the beginning of the legislature.
-These ceilings are based on a detailed list of policy measures agreed upon in the coalition agreement.
-The agreement itself is built around explicit deficit and debt targets for the end of the legislature.
-There is no standard - and arbitrary - mandatory target numbers but, given that governments always involve several parties, the practice has a clear moderating impact.
-18 There is a little bit of flexibility (1%) for shifting spending from one year to the next but "growth bonuses" are not usable later.
+There is no standard - and arbitrary - mandatory number but, given that governments always involve several parties, the practice has a clear moderating impact.
+There is little bit of flexibility (1%) for shifting spending from one year to the next but "growth bonuses" are not usable later.
 The result is a tendency for procyclical policies.
 This aspect may be of limited importance for a small and very open economy.
 Taxes become the main macroeconomic instrument, under the scrutiny of the CPB, which evaluates debt sustainability.

 The effectiveness of the Dutch arrangement can be traced to three elements.
 First, the combination of rules and institutions.
-Second, the fact that the numerical rule is not tied to a particular, arbitrary number but left to public negotiations among coalition partners.
-Third, they are well adapted to the Dutch political system.
-As argued by Hallerberg et al. (2009), legislative contracts work well in multi-party government coalitions.
+Second, the fact that the numerical rule is not tied to a particular, arbitrary number but left to publically negotiated political agreements.
+Third, as argued by Hallerberg et al. (2009), legislative contracts work well in multi-party coalitions.